Mark Greene: History

-In the pilot episode, which takes place on St. Patrick's Day 1994, Dr. Greene, the chief resident, is awakened in the first scene to help his long-time friend Doug, the emergency pediatric fellow who often comes in to sober up on his nights off.
-Also, his close friendship with Susan is shown as they confide in each other about their personal lives while on break.

-During the same episode, Jen gets Mark to visit a private practice near the hospital to explore the possibility of leaving his job at the ER and getting more family-friendly hours.
-Greene decides the "clean" medicine isn't his cup of tea.
-Back at the ER, Greene removes a hangnail from an older woman, who wanted him to remove it despite the fact she'd be charged $180.
-Later during the night, Greene has to urge everyone to get back to work when Carol is rushed into the ER after a shocking suicide attempt.
+In the pilot episode, which takes place on St. Patrick's Day 1994, Greene, the chief resident, is awakened in the first scene to help Ross, the emergency pediatric fellow who often comes in on his nights off to sober up after carousing.
+His close friendship with Lewis is also shown as they confide in each other about their personal lives while on break.
+During the same episode, Jennifer convinces Greene to visit a private practice near the hospital in hopes he will change careers for more family-friendly hours.
+Greene decides against this career change.
+During his night shift at the ER, Greene urges the staff to return to work after Hathaway is rushed in due to a suicide attempt.

-During the first season, Dr. Greene's marriage becomes increasingly shaky.
-When offered an attending physician's position by David Morgenstern, Greene readily accepts, much to Jen's chagrin.
-As a newly admitted member of the bar, Jen has been clerking for a judge in Milwaukee, and becomes increasingly tired of commuting and living separately to accommodate Greene's job.
-She begins an affair with a coworker, and the marriage soon ends, with Rachel and Jen leaving Chicago first for Milwaukee and later for St. Louis.
+During the first season, Greene's marriage is increasingly strained.
+When offered an attending physician's position by David Morgenstern, Greene accepts.
+Jennifer has been clerking for a judge in Milwaukee and becomes increasingly tired of commuting and living separately to accommodate Greene's career.
+She begins an affair with a coworker, and the marriage soon ends, with Rachel and Jennifer leaving Chicago first for Milwaukee and later for St. Louis.

-In "Love's Labor Lost", Greene makes miscalculations in treating a pregnant woman that leads to her death in childbirth, and the after-effects of this case linger long into Season 2.
+In "Love's Labor Lost", Greene miscalculates treatment of a pregnant woman that leads to her death in childbirth; the aftereffects of Greene's judgment continue into the second season.

 In "A Miracle Happens Here", a Christmas episode, Greene explains that he is the son of an agnostic Jew and a lapsed Catholic.
 He lights a Hanukkah candle for a Holocaust survivor.
 Greene understands some Yiddish.

-Greene's career becomes more difficult as he needs to make decisions that periodically alienate his friends, such as selecting Dr. Kerry Weaver for Chief Resident over another applicant, angering Susan Lewis as the other applicant is a good friend of hers and she dislikes Weaver's harsh attitude.
-Greene's friendship with Dr. Ross becomes strained as his administrative tasks often put him at odds with Doug's wild ways and he is disgusted by Doug's personal problems to the point where he briefly overrules and belittles Doug's abilities as a physician before reconciling with his friend.
+Greene's administrative position requires him to make decisions that periodically alienate his friends, such as selecting Kerry Weaver for Chief Resident over another applicant, angering Lewis as the other applicant is friends with Lewis and Weaver is widely disliked.
+Greene's friendship with Ross becomes strained as Greene's administrative responsibilities put him at odds with Ross.